 Moodle became so good a tool for helping both educators and students that it started to attract the interest of corporate trainers and HR managers looking to improve workplace learning in their companies.
 Especially since 2010/11, organisations beyond the education sector have started to see Moodle’s functionalities in course creation, social learning, online tests and multimedia content management as something that could improve their business training capabilities.

-The potential of open source learning platforms for the corporate sector was seen by some LMS providers, such as Webanywhere, who set up their Workplace Learning division in 2010 to take their expertise as a Moodle Partner into the business environment.
-At the same time, Totara LMS was created by Catalyst IT, Kineo and Flexible Learning Network.
+The potential of open source learning platforms for the corporate sector was seen by some who adopted is as a business LMS to great effect.
+A make for corporate fork of Moodle – Totara – was created by Catalyst IT, Kineo and Flexible Learning Network.

 Totara is a customised version of Moodle, tailored specifically for the needs of the corporate sector.
 Businesses had traditionally been required to pay per-user licence fees for a proprietary learning management system.
 This could get expensive for a large workforce.
 Customisation was often relatively limited and product innovation would be under the control of the software vendor, potentially limiting the ability of an online training system to evolve and adapt to the changes and growth happening across a company.